 When complications arise during a vaginal delivery, an obstetrician may deem forceps or a vacuum extractor necessary to deliver the baby.
 Unfortunately, many doctors and nurses do not have experience using vacuum extractors or forceps and can harm your baby.

-If your doctor used forceps or a vacuum extractor to deliver your child, and mother or baby suffered harm, we recommend involving a birth injury attorney in Kansas City.
+If your doctor used forceps or a vacuum extractor to deliver your child, and mother or baby suffered harm, we recommend calling our firm immediately!
 By discussing your case with a knowledgeable lawyer who is also a medical doctor, you can get a level of insight that will help you determine whether your family has been the victim of medical malpractice.
 If so, Cullan & Cullan can help you seek justice.

 For a free consultation and review, call (816) 253-8606.
 We are highly experienced in dealing with birth injuries arising from assisted deliveries.